konstantinos-p/Bayesian-Neural-Networks-Reading-List/readme.md

 # Bayesian Neural Networks Reading List

 This is a reading list on Bayesian neural networks.
 The list is quite opinionated in focusing mainly on the case where priors and posteriors are defined over the neural network weights, and the predictive task is classification.
 In this setting, Bayesian neural networks might be preferable because they either improve test accuracy, test calibration or both.
 I first include a list of essential papers, and then organize papers by subject.
 The aim is to create a guide for new researchers in Bayesian Deep Learning, that will speed up their entry to the field.

 Interested in a more detailed discussion?
-Check out our recent review paper ["A Primer on Bayesian Neural Networks: Review and Debates"](https://arxiv.org/abs/2309.16314) joint work with [Julyan Arbel (Inria Grenoble Rhône-Alpes)](https://www.julyanarbel.com/), [Mariia Vladimirova (Criteo)](https://sites.google.com/site/mrvladimirova/home), [Vincent Fortuin (Helmholtz AI)](https://fortuin.github.io/).
+Check out our recent review paper 🚨["A Primer on Bayesian Neural Networks: Review and Debates"](https://arxiv.org/abs/2309.16314) joint work with [Julyan Arbel (Inria Grenoble Rhône-Alpes)](https://www.julyanarbel.com/), [Mariia Vladimirova (Criteo)](https://sites.google.com/site/mrvladimirova/home), [Vincent Fortuin (Helmholtz AI)](https://fortuin.github.io/)🚨.

-## Essential reads
+## ⚠️ Essential reads